Europe, especiallyIs it true that in Germany and other countries they drink beer at room temperature?

 For example, in Germany, it is customary to enjoy hot wine called "mulled wine" in the winter, but there is also "hot beer," which is beer that has been heated up.
 By adding spices and fruit, you can enjoy a warm beer.
 Of course, this is an unusual way to drink beer, but it is a popular way to drink beer to warm yourself up on cold winter nights, especially in parts of Germany and Austria.

 Hot beer has a very different taste from regular beer.
-It is basically made by adding spices and fruits to warm beer, so it doesn't have a strong alcoholic taste and can be enjoyed as a warm drink.
+It is basically made by adding spices and fruits to warm beer, so it doesn't have a strong alcoholic taste and can be enjoyed as a drink to warm the body during the cold season.

 summary

 The idea that beer is lukewarm in Europe and Germany is actually a misconception.
-European beer is generally served cold, but it is sometimes drunk a little warmer because the flavor is lost if it is too cold.
-Ales, stouts, and Belgian Trappist beers in particular can be enjoyed with their rich flavor at a slightly lukewarm temperature.
+European beer is generally served cold, but it is sometimes drunk a little warm, as the flavor is lost if it is too cold.

 In addition, there is almost no culture of chilling glasses, and instead, emphasis is placed on choosing the right glass to bring out the best flavor of the beer.
 Hot beer is a rare way of drinking that is enjoyed in some cold regions.